Types of Loans

 RHS loans, guaranteed by Rural Housing Services under U.S. Department of Agriculture*, much like the other government loans, also contain easier terms (such as no down payment and low closing costs.)
 RHS loans are available to rural residents with low-to-moderate incomes that are without adequate housing and unable to obtain credit elsewhere.
 RHS loans are for construction or repair of new or existing homes.

-A reverse mortgage is designed to help elderly home owners benefit from their equity without having to sell their house or make payments.
-The loan is funded through a lump sum payment, monthly payments or a line-of-credit.
-The money received from the loan is not taxable nor is it considered in determining Social Security or Medicare benefits.
-The loan does not have to be paid until the homeowner sells the property, moves or passes away.
-The elderly home owner is secure in the home even if the loan term ends or the loan grows beyond the value of the property.
+A reverse mortgage is designed to help home owners who are 62 and over utilize a portion of their equity without having to sell their house or make mortgage payments, but still required to pay taxes, insurance, and maintain the home.
+The borrower can receive loan proceeds through a lump sum payment, monthly payments or a line-of-credit.
+The loan proceeds are not taxable, and generally will not affect your Social Security or Medicare.* The loan does not have to be paid until the homeowner sells the property, moves or passes away.**

 Fairway Independent Mortgage Corp.